 Retro Computer System

-Commodore 64
+Commodore 64 System Guide

 "Computers for the masses, not the classes." - Jack Tramiel

-It combined a keyboard computer design, colorful graphics, the famous SID sound chip, cartridge support, cassette storage, disk drives, and a massive library of games, utilities, demos, and educational software.
+It combined a keyboard computer design, cartridge support, cassette storage, disk drives, joysticks, printers, modems, and a massive library of games, utilities, demos, educational software, and productivity programs.

 For Geek With Social Skills, the Commodore 64 is more than just a platform.
 It is a personal anchor point in the larger story of retro computing, childhood memories, collecting, repair, and preservation.